 d.
-Service Plan Development Process In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
+Service Plan Development Process In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
 State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):

-(a) DHS PCSP/CC RNs Nurses will develop initial person-centered service plans for Living Choices in Homecare participants based on the Independent Assessment Contractor's assessment of the participant's needs and information gathered during the service plan development meeting with the participant.
-The DHS PCSP/CC RN-Nurse will inform participants that they may invite anyone that they choose to participate in the service plan development process.
+(a) DHS PCSP/CC Nurses will develop initial person-centered service plans for Living Choices in Homecare participants based on the Independent Assessment Contractor's assessment of the participant's needs and information gathered during the service plan development meeting with the participant.
+The DHS PCSP/CC Nurse will inform participants that they may invite anyone that they choose to participate in the service plan development process.
 Involved in this service plan development visit is the participant, their family, their representative, caregivers, and any other persons identified by the participant or family as having information pertinent to the assessment or service plan development process.
 It is the participant or family member's responsibility to notify interested parties to attend the service plan development meeting.
-The DHS PCSP/CC RN-Nurse will assist in notifying interested parties if requested by the participant or the representative.
+The DHS PCSP/CC Nurse will assist in notifying interested parties if requested by the participant or the representative.

 The development of the person-centered service plan will begin with an in-person independent assessment conducted by the DHS Independent Assessment Contractor.
 The Independent Assessment Contractor will contact the waiver participant to schedule a convenient time and location for the assessment.
-The assessment will be scheduled and completed by the Independent Assessment Contractor within ten (10) working days from contact with the beneficiary, of the Independent Assessment Contractor receiving a referral from DHS Evaluations, which will be conducted by the DHS PCSP/CC Nurse, will be completed at least every twelve (12) months, or more often, if deemed appropriate by the DHS PCSP/CC Nurse-Following the assessment and assignment of a tier level by the Independent Assessment Contractor, a DHS RN will schedule a meeting with the participant to develop the service plan.
-Reassessments, which will be conducted by the Independent Assessment Contractor, will be completed annually or more often, if deemed appropriate by the DHS RN.
-Following the reassessment evaluation, by the Independent Assessment Contractor, the DHS PCSP/CC RN Nurse will develop a person-centered service plan.
+The assessment will be scheduled and completed by the Independent Assessment Contractor within ten (10) days from contact with the beneficiary.
+Evaluations, which will be conducted by the DHS PCSP/CC Nurse, will be completed at least every twelve (12) months, or more often, if deemed appropriate by the DHS PCSP/CC Nurse.
+Following the evaluation, the DHS PCSP/CC Nurse will develop a person-centered service plan.
 The service plan may be revised at any time, based on information relevant to the participant's condition or circumstances.
 Service plans are developed and sent to all providers before services may begin.

-(b) The Independent Assessment Contractor will assess the participant's needs.
-The DHS PCSP/CC RN Nurse will assess the participant's comprehensive goals and objectives related to the participant's care and reviews the appropriateness of Living Choices services.
-If necessary, the DHS PCSP/CC RN Nurse will read any of the information provided during the assessment to the participant.
+(b).
+The DHS PCSP/CC Nurse will assess the participant's comprehensive goals and objectives related to the participant's care and reviews the appropriateness of Living Choices services.
+If necessary, the DHS PCSP/CC Nurse will read any of the information provided during the assessment to the participant.
 If this is done, it is documented in the participant's record.
 All forms and information will be provided in an alternate format upon request.
-If an alternate format is requested and/or provided, the DHS PCSP/CC RN Nurse will document in the participant's record the format requested and/or provided.
+If an alternate format is requested and/or provided, the DHS PCSP/CC Nurse will document in the participant's record the format requested and/or provided.